AndrewH1188/go-tennis-ms1/README.md

 * [Google Fonts:](https://fonts.google.com/)
     Google fonts was used to import ‘Montserrat’ font into the HTML which is used on all pages throughout the project.
 * [Font Awesome:](https://fontawesome.com/)
     Font Awesome icons were used on all pages throughout the website.
 The majority of these were in the Menu as well as the footer for the Social Media icons.
-I have added other Font Awesome icons to buttons as well as for the PayPal icon for the donate.
+I have added other Font Awesome icons to buttons as well as for the PayPal icon for the donate indicator.
-    * Here are a list of Icons that I have used within my site for the different pages/sections.
+    * Here is a list of Icons that I have used within my site for the different pages/sections.
 These have all been styled using CSS.
 I have called the style tags the following:
         * [Hamburger Menu Icon](https://fontawesome.com/v5.15/icons/bars?style=solid)
         * [Home](https://fontawesome.com/icons/home?style=solid)
         * [About Us](https://fontawesome.com/icons/address-card?style=regular)